nonprofit grant writing essentials 2

 Third, know that building relationships with foundations is crucial to grant writing success.
 Some foundations don’t want to hear from you unless it’s via paper application, and they’ll say that on their website or in their guidelines.
 But most will welcome an introductory call to get some questions answered before you apply, or a follow up if you’ve been rejected.
 They’ll want to make site visits to see your program—and their dollars—in action, and they will want you to invite them to program events.
 You should also keep them apprised of major changes at your organization.
 Don’t be afraid to keep your door open, as doing so will keep theirs open too.

-Learn more about our grant writing services here.
+Learn more about our grant writing services for nonprofits and our full range of services here.

 Getting started with nonprofit grant writing was last modified: by